visibilityspots/blog/content/pages/profile.md

 Trying to inspire with a positive enthusiastic bit naive transparent attitude.

+#### Sept 2020 - August 2022 | Guest Lecturer: Server OS Expert Linux - [PXL](https://www.pxl.be/systemen-en-netwerkbeheer) - HASSELT

+Passing by the spark of Linux with in particular container orchestration towards the students of the 3th grade bachelor applied computer science

 #### November 2017 - June 2021 | Operations Engineer - [Trendminer](https://trendminer.com) - HASSELT

 Setup and automation of the product’s deployment options: cloud-based or on premise.